Gotshezhy Wiwa Community Tourism

 Our Involvement

-The Wiwa community had a strong desire for access to tourism that could uphold their cultural values.
-They wanted to celebrate and share their customs and traditions, while also guaranteeing territorial sanitation and economic autonomy for the families of these communities.
-Planeterra worked with the Wiwa community leaders directly to identify opportunities in communities along the Ciudad Perdida (Lost City) trekking route.
+The Wiwa community of Gotsezhy had a strong desire for access to tourism that could uphold their cultural values.
+They wanted to celebrate and share their customs and traditions while also guaranteeing territorial sanitation and economic autonomy for the families in these communities.
+Planeterra worked directly with the community leaders to identify opportunities in communities along the Ciudad Perdida (Lost City) trekking route.

-Planeterra worked with Wiwa Tours, an Indigenous-owned agency, to develop a training and capacity-building program for the Indigenous-owned tourism businesses and guides to increase employment opportunities in the area.
-As a result, a training kitchen, meal and handicraft experience have been developed in the Wiwa community of Gotsezhy all guided by local people.
-Establishing a community enterprise on the trek route now provides opportunities for women to sell traditional bags and other handicrafts to customers from tour groups that visit the area as well as to provide meals to trekkers.
+Planeterra worked with Wiwa Tours, an Indigenous-owned agency, to implement a comprehensive training and capacity-building program.
+The aim was to enhance employment opportunities for Indigenous-owned tourism businesses and guides in the region.
+This initiative led to the establishment of a training kitchen, meal, and handicraft experience in the Wiwa community of Gotsezhy, all facilitated by local residents.
+Moreover, the creation of a community enterprise named Regufio Gotsezhy along the trek route has opened avenues for women to sell traditional bags and handicrafts to visiting tour groups, as well as provide meals to trekkers.